 The first step is to go to the Registraduría with all your papers and tell the information desk you’d like to process your nationality and get your first-time cédula.
 That person will check your documents (but not keep them) to make sure you have them all and then they will direct you to another desk where someone will fingerprint you and ask you some basic questions for a background check.
 And that’s all that will happen this visit.

 The office will call you when they have the results, which should take about a month.
 This means you need a working phone, so don’t forget to get a Colombian SIM card!
 Then you simply wait.
 If you don’t hear from them in that amount of time, I would recommend going back to the office and inquiring about the status.

 Once you receive word that you’ve cleared your background check, you have the green light to go back to that same office and bring in all your documents to be submitted.
-You will also need to bring a Colombian with civil registry (i.e. a Colombian citizen) to vouch for you at the appointment and they will also have to submit a copy of their cédula, front and back, with your papers.
-I recommend going first thing in the morning because this visit will last a couple hours.
+You will also need to bring a Colombian with a civil registry (i.e. a Colombian citizen) to vouch for you at the appointment and they will also have to submit a copy of their cédula, front and back, with your papers.
+I recommend going first thing in the morning because this visit will last a couple of hours.
 You won’t have to do much at this appointment, mostly more waiting around.
 At the end of it, they will issue you a contraseña (your temporary I.D. while you wait anywhere from 1-3 months for your actual cédula to arrive) and your civil registry paper (ask for an official copy of it too because you will need it for your passport)!

-Office I used: Registraduría Auxiliar La Candelaria
+The office I used: Registraduría Auxiliar La Candelaria

 Carrera 7 #17-75, Locale 10 and 11